Influence of committed volunteers on helping behavior in emergency evacuations: Model

-All the ambulant pedestrians play the presented evolutionary game at each $0.1$ second.
-Each ambulant pedestrian $i$ randomly selects pedestrian $j$ within the sensory range $l_s$ and then evaluates the probability of switching to pedestrian $j$'s strategy according to Eq.~(\ref{eq:prob_adopt}).
+All the ambulant pedestrians play the presented evolutionary game every $0.2$ seconds.
+Similar to pedestrian goal selection and path navigation behaviors, we assume that the evolutionary game is a macroscopic behavior so the players update their strategies several times per second~\cite{Heliovaara_PRE2013, Zhong_AAMAS2016}.
+Each ambulant pedestrian $i$ randomly selects pedestrian $j$ within its sensory range $l_s$ and then evaluates the probability of switching to pedestrian $j$'s strategy according to Eq.~(\ref{eq:prob_adopt}).
 Once a bystander interacts with a lonely volunteer and decides to cooperate with the lonely volunteer to rescue an injured person, the bystander turns into a volunteer.
-Next, the new volunteer shifts his desired walking direction vector toward the position of injured person.
-After arriving at the injured person, the new volunteer will evacuate the injured person with the peer volunteer after a preparation time of 5~s.
-On the other hand, if a lonely volunteer decides to become a bystander, then he changes his desired walking direction vector toward the exit.
-To implement the presented game theoretic model, the parameter values in Table~\ref{table:EvolGame_parameter} are selected based on the previous work~\cite{Amaral_PRE2018,Wang_PRE2010,Szabo_JTB2012}.
-Note that we control the game payoff parameters $T$ and $S$ along with the altruism strength $Q$.
+The new volunteer shifts their desired walking direction toward the position of injured person.
+After arriving at the injured person, the volunteer will evacuate the injured person with the peer volunteer after a preparation time of 60~s.
+On the other hand, if a lonely volunteer decides to become a bystander, they change the desired walking direction vector toward the exit.
+To examine the influence of committed volunteers, we control the number of committed volunteers $N_{C,Z}$ along with the game payoff parameters $T$ and $S$.
+By controlling the value of $T$ and $S$, we can study different setups of strategic interactions.
+According to previous studies~\cite{Kwak_ICCS2020, Lin_PRE2018}, we choose the value of sensory range $l_s = 3$~m.
+The selection intensity $\beta$ is set as 10 based on previous work~\cite{Szabo_JTB2012, Amaral_PRE2018, Wang_PRE2010}.